 Riverside Community Trust Board is excited to announce that charitable, not-for-profit groups can now make use of the Riverside Community Cultural Centre free of charge.

-Via this kind of sponsorship, the Board hopes to strengthen community ties in our region while also easing some of the financial burden that some local not-for-profit groups are facing, in particular since the Covid-19 lock-down.
+With this sponsorship, the Board hopes to strengthen community ties in our region while also easing some of the financial burden that some local not-for-profit groups are facing, in particular since the Covid-19 lock-down.

-This sponsorship is as much about providing a warm and welcoming space for underfunded, charitable events as it is about supporting educational activities and groups caring for vulnerable members of our society.
-Therefore, we welcome all applications by not-for-profit groups and organisations which have the advancement of education, or the relief of indigence and infirmity (physical and mental) at the very core of their everyday being.
+The sponsorship is as much about providing a warm and welcoming space for underfunded, charitable events as it is about supporting educational activities and groups caring for vulnerable members of our society.
+Therefore, we welcome all applications by not-for-profit groups and organisations which have the advancement of education and support of others at the very core of their everyday being.

-You do not need to be a registered charity to be eligible for Trust sponsored (free) use of the Centre, but you need to be able to show that your event's primary goal is to promote charitable purposes in the wider public rather than to provide for a business income or individual profit.
-(For example, a group using the kitchen to cook free meals for struggling new parents in the region will be most likely eligible but a business using the kitchen to prepare products for sale to the public wont be.)
+You do not need to be a registered charity to be eligible for Trust sponsored (free) use of the Centre, but you need to show that your event's primary goal is to execute charitable activities or promote charitable purposes rather than to provide for accumulation of personal wealth.
+(For example, a group using the kitchen to cook free meals for struggling new parents in the region would be eligible for sponsorship, but a business using the kitchen to prepare products for sale to the public wont be.)

 If you think that your group or activity fits our criteria (see below), please email firstname.lastname@example.org with a brief outline of what you would like to use the Centre for, and our Centre Manager will get back to you.